Essity B 296.8 (+2.7 SEK) on 30-Mar-2023 17:29

 All suppliers are assessed from an inherent risk point of view, i.e. the risks that often are associated with the kind of business activity, raw material, technology or region of the supplier.
 Potential suppliers can also be screened against various sanction lists or adverse media data banks.

 Essity requires that suppliers use Sedex (Supplier Ethical Data Exchange) to conduct a self-assessment linked to working conditions, environment, business ethics and health and safety.
 A risk profile of the supplier is obtained through a combination of a questionnaire and several different risk indexes.
+In 2023, close to 1000 of Essity’s main suppliers share data through the Sedex system, allowing for detailed desktop risk assessments on site level.

 All suppliers are screened related to ethical business, and we use Dow Jones Risk Center to secure anti-corruption and sanction screening.